aleszu/oilandwater/README.md

 ![alt text](http://aleszu.com/workshops/datawrapper-oilwater6.png)

+### Other questions you could ask of the data and then map

 Try asking yourself another question and answer it with this dataset.
 Try asking questions on:
 1. A commodity besides crude oil
 2. The riskiest pipeline operators
 3. Spills in specific states

-## Build the map yourself
+## Build a more custom map

-1. Boot up [Carto.com](http://Carto.com), create a login and upload the CSV from above.
+1. Boot up [Carto.com](http://Carto.com), create a login and upload the [full hl2010toPresent CSV](https://docs.google.com/spreadsheets/d/1ZIjpP5WfUwXLCHvsjdxdxS4ngj2UrUMRb4kE3DXw_20/edit?usp=sharing).

 2. Plot the data by latitude and longitude and then style the points by net barrels recovered.